JaneliaSciComp/janelia-unity-toolkit/org.janelia.collision-handling/README.md

 An example is the `Janelia.KinematicCollisionHandler` class, which adds simple collision handling for a Transform moving kinematically, like the `Transform` from a `GameObject` representing a fly walking on a treadmill.

+This package also supports logging of the kinematic motion, and playback of the motion in a log file.
+User interface for choosing a log file to play back appears in the dialog created by the [org.janelia.logging](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.logging) launcher script (located in the main project directory, and having the suffix "Launcher.hta").

 ## Installation

 Follow the [installation instructions in the main repository](https://github.com/JaneliaSciComp/janelia-unity-toolkit/blob/master/README.md#installation).